enoonan/elixir_lancedb/README.md

 # ElixirLanceDB

-This library aims to bring the fantastic [LanceDB](https://lancedb.github.io/lancedb/) embedded multimodal vector search database to the BEAM via.
+This library aims to bring the fantastic [LanceDB](https://lancedb.github.io/lancedb/) embedded multimodal vector search database to the BEAM.
 As LanceDB is written in Rust, this integration uses Rustler to map NIFs to the Lance Rust client.

 > 🚧 This project is very new, in active development, and is not published on Hex. 🚧